gorddev/piqin/README.md

   - `Epoch Queue` › An event queue that blocks all other events from ticking down in time or activating until the entire `Epoch Queue` is empty.
 Good for cutscenes.
 - `Font` › Layers must also internall manage all their own fonts.
 The engine always has access to a low-resolution `sys-font`, but any other fonts to be used in a layer must be explicitly declared and prepped by the user.
 - `Initializer` › Very chunky and very annoying class.
 The initializer preps the Layer to properly be set up for use.
 When the user calls the initializer, the initializer essentially queues up all the assets to be converted to textures and preps`Font`, `Animation` and `Tileset` caches to be converted into their final form.
 Then, when `engine.compose_layer(Layer)` is called, the `Renderer` swoops in and renders all the textures in one fell swoop and stores the results in the Layer's `TextureRegistry`.
-- `Morphs` › morphs are effects that you can apply to `Actors` `Particles` and `Banners` that modify their display upon rendering.
-For example, the `Morph` `gfx::Stretch` when applied to `Actors` stretches the texture in the direction they are moving.
+- `Morphs` › morphs are effects that you can apply to `Sprites` `Particles` and `Banners` that modify their display upon rendering.
+For example, the `Morph` `gfx::Stretch` when applied to `Sprites` stretches the texture in the direction they are moving.
 Although not explicitlt enforced, `Morphs` should not update `position`.
 - `Particles` › Particle effects are incredibly versitile but also very low level, such that if a user wants to create a particle effect, they must specify the exact vertices on the screen where that particle must be rendered.
 They create a `ParticleGroup` object and then define how each particle in that `ParticleGroup` will be rendered.
 However, a wonderful consequence of this is that particles are incredibly efficient, even on a web environment.
 Generating `30000` particles per second is possible while retaining 60fps on a web browser.
 - `Physics` › Unimplemented, but it'll be a pain
 - `Routes` › Routes are a counterpart to `Morphs` that do not affect rendering, but change the `position` of an object by sending it towards a target.
 Routes self-destruct once they reach their destination, and cannot exist without something to move.
 However you can make things look real pretty with a route + particle combination.